I had no idea I had HELLP syndrome in the days leading up to giving birth.

-I had many appointments leading up to the birth of my twin boys.
-I was seeing my Midwife every two weeks.
+I had many appointments in the weeks before my due date, seeing my Midwife every two weeks.
 Towards the end of my pregnancy I started to experience some concerning symptoms.
 My midwife told me everything was fine.

 The last few months of my pregnancy was tough and I expected that to be the case.
 I had never carried a child (far less two) to full term before so assumed the symptoms I had was normal, and my Midwife reassured me.